-Ktor includes a multiplatform asynchronous HTTP client, which allows you to make requests and handle responses, extend its functionality with features, such as authentication, JSON serialization, and so on.
-In this topic, we'll take an overview of the client - from setting it up to making requests and installing features.
+Ktor includes a multiplatform asynchronous HTTP client, which allows you to make requests and handle responses, extend its functionality with plugins (formerly known as features), such as authentication, JSON serialization, and so on.
+In this topic, we'll take an overview of the client - from setting it up to making requests and installing plugins.

 The main client functionality is available in the